Key teaching staff involved in the Erasmus Plus Joint Master Degree in AquaCulture, Environment and Society (ACES) programme are:

 Professor Laurent Barille

-Professor Barille (University of Nantes, Programme Partner) has an international reputation for research (22 years) on bivalve physiology-modelling and remote-sensing of shellfish ecosystems.
-He has over 14 years teaching experience in this subject and has published over 60 ISI peer-reviewed papers.
-He has supervised 12 PhD students, 8 to successful completion, and been involved in over 17 national and regional research projects on aquaculture.
-Currently he is head of team ECO (50 persons) studying the structure and functioning of estuarine and coastal ecosystems within the laboratory Mer Molécules Santé.
-He is also the coordinator of environment and biodiversity for the Research Federation IUML FR CNRS 3473 from Nantes University.
+Professor Barille (University of Nantes, Programme Partner) has an international reputation for research (30 years) on bivalve physiology-modelling and remote-sensing of shellfish ecosystems and coastal areas.
+He has over 25 years teaching experience in this subject and has published over 75 peer-reviewed papers.
+He has supervised 15 PhD students, 12 to successful completion, and been involved in over 17 national and regional research projects on aquaculture.
+He is a member of the Remote Sensing and Benthic Ecology group within the laboratory Mer Molécules Santé.
+This laboratory studies the structure and functioning of estuarine and coastal ecosystems.
+He was recently involved in two EU projects about assessment and planning of aquaculture sustainability (TAPAS) and the use of satellite remote sensing to monitor coastal water environments (CoastObs).